 Are you looking to save big while experiencing a vibrant culture and relaxed, Southeast Asian atmosphere?
 Consider teaching abroad in Vietnam!
 While most people who are looking to make money head to South Korea or the Middle East to teach abroad, Vietnam is actually a great place to go.

 Those who teach in Vietnam can choose from sandy coastlines, bustling cosmopolitan cities, and lush countryside.
 Stuff your face with pho noodle soup, Vietnamese sandwiches, and spring rolls, or sip the deliciously strong egg coffee at a local cafe.
+You'll never run out of surprises, no matter how much you think you know before you start teaching in Vietnam.

 Many ESL teachers from countries with strict work environments like South Korea, Japan, and China are currently moving to Vietnam to take the best ESL positions.
 If you're interested in teaching abroad in Vietnam, the best time to go is now before the market becomes oversaturated as more teachers discover this gem.